wushenrong/legacy-puyo-tools/CONTRIBUTING.md

 # How to contribute

+First read and follow the [Code of Conduct](CODE_OF_CONDUCT.md).

-Want a feature to be added to `legacy-puyo-tools` or found a bug that needs to be fixed.
+Want a feature to be in to `legacy-puyo-tools`.
 Great!
 Create an issue at
 <https://github.com/wushenrong/legacy-puyo-tools/issues> and add a description
+on why it should be added.
+Be sure that the feature is related to the project's goal.

-on why a feature should be added or how the bug occurred.
+Found a bug?
+Create an issue on how the bug occurred.

 If you are contributing code, be sure to add a signoff to your commits with the `-s` or `--signoff` flag as this project uses the [Developer Certificate of Origin][dco] for resolving licensing issues between contributors.
+Make sure to add tests and make them pass to avoid regression.

 [dco]: https://developercertificate.org/

-Do not forget to read and follow the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Contributors

+- @nickworonekin for creating Puyo Text Editor, some code is from that project.
 - @52871299hzy for contributing information about the `fmp` format.

 ## Developer Certificate of Origin